palistra/devops-demolabs/InterConnect/Extended/lab-0-getting-setup.md

 ## Task 2: Create Bluemix organization and spaces

 1. Log in to Bluemix at: [https://console.ng.bluemix.net/](https://console.ng.bluemix.net/)
 2. If this is your first time logging into this Bluemix account, You will be asked to enter an organization name.
-Ensure you are in the _US South_ region, enter **DevOpsLabs** as the Organization name and click **Create**.
+Ensure you are in the _US South_ region, pick one of the suggested defaults, such as your Bluemix ID or eMail address as the Organization name and click **Create**.
 ![OrgDevOpsLab](screenshots/OrgDevOpsLab.png)
 If this is not your first time to log in to this Bluemix account, and this is a trial account, use the Organization you created when you first logged into this Bluemix account.